mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Ne – Yeah but if you want to delete it just press X (which switches between foreground and background colours) and then do it.
     Mi – Oh X. Alright Bubs.
 Thanks.

+Taking a more focused view of the activity here would be implementing a game design pattern - e.g. adding keys and doors pattern in this case.
+On the level of action, creating a graphical asset of a key and adding this to the level design.
+The operation would be the exporting the graphical asset as a suitable file format from graphical design tool and uploading it to the code authoring tool.

+In this example, while the final an operation for some participants it would be a more conscious process, for others it has become second nature.
+To illustrate this take this interaction between parent Mi and child Ne.

 In this interaction the parent is focused on completing the action of creating a graphical asset of a hazard as part of the activity of adding the GDP of including a hazard into the game.
 We can see that the operation of changing pen colours on the graphical tool is one which the child has been able to translate into a effortless process whereas the parent is still consciously building her competency.

 This interaction underlies the validity of exploring the implementation of GDPs as a unit of activity as it allows for a more detailed and granular exploration of the many actions and operations that comprise each pattern.
 In the following sections, I draw on such detailed observations of participants in practice to outline how GDPs are used by participants.